Riize discography

-South Korean boy group Riize has released one studio album, one extended play, one reissue, two single album, ten singles, one promotional single, and three soundtracks.
+South Korean boy group Riize has released one studio album, two extended play, one reissue, two single album, fifteen singles, one promotional single, and five soundtracks.

 The group made their debut in 2023 under SM Entertainment with the single album Get a Guitar, which sold approximately 1 million copies in South Korea and received a million certification in South Korea.
 The group's Japanese debut single, "Lucky", released in 2024 under Universal Japan, peaked at number one on the Oricon Singles Chart and received a platinum certification in Japan, with approximately 322,000 copies sold.